 If you can’t find this restaurant when you arrive in Sheung Wan, that’s because it doesn’t look like one!
 The entrance is designed to look like that of an old-fashioned stamp seller’s, but once you’re inside there’s no pretense about this wonderful Malaysian place.
 Everyone’s been talking about its rendang poutine, and it’s certainly excellent, but don’t neglect the rest of the menu.
 In particular, the black pepper crab is to die for.

 The likes of Gordon Ramsay may have more name recognition when it comes to British chefs, but Jason Atherton’s new restaurant – in, er, Aberdeen Street – should certainly not be neglected.
 It’s not yet so well known as to be impossible to get a table, but if this quality keeps up then it probably soon will be.
 The roasted turbot is unmissable, while pig’s trotters are a lot tastier than they sound.
 There’s even a more casual bar downstairs; who could ask for more?

-Thanks to Tingey Law Firm for sponsoring this post!
+Thanks to this amazing firm for Digital Marketing Birmingham AL for sponsoring this post!